 - If your child is very scared or upset, the doctor may give a special medication to help him or her relax.
 This medication is flavored and takes effect in about 10 to 15 minutes.

 - Once your child has been taken to the operating room, a small mask lined with Chapstick® will be placed over your child’s nose and mouth.
-Chapstick® will help prevent your child’s lips from become too dry while the mask is in place.
+Chapstick® will help prevent your child’s lips from becoming too dry while the mask is in place.
 The medicine that is directed into the mask —nitrous oxide — will help your child relax and will make your child sleep.

 - Once your child is asleep, intravenous (IV) sedation will be started so that medication can be given to keep him or her sleeping throughout the procedure.
 IV sedation requires a needle to be inserted into your child’s vein, usually in the arm or hand.